zer0fl4g/Nanomite/readme.md

 + added possibility to copy data to clipboard
 + added possibility to break on new Processes, Threads or DLL loads
 + added dockable widgets to the mainview
++ added save of window sizes and positions on close

 ####Notes:
 	- You have now the possibility to patch the memory of a process.
-Currently it is not possible to save this changes to disk but this will be integrated also.
+Currently it is not possible to save the changes to disk but this will be integrated also.
 	- Some context menus offer the possibility to copy the data from the table to the clipboard